Gesture recognition: On-body and wearable computers

 Wearable computers typically differ from traditional mobile devices in that their usage and interaction location takes place on the user's body.
 In these contexts, gesture interfaces may become preferred over traditional input methods, as their small size renders touch-screens or keyboards less appealing.
 Nevertheless, they share many of the same social acceptability obstacles as mobile devices when it comes to gestural interaction.
 However, the possibility of wearable computers being hidden from sight or integrated into other everyday objects, such as clothing, allow gesture input to mimic common clothing interactions, such as adjusting a shirt collar or rubbing one's front pant pocket.
 A major consideration for wearable computer interaction is the location for device placement and interaction.
 A study exploring third-party attitudes towards wearable device interaction conducted across the United States and South Korea found differences in the perception of wearable computing use of males and females, in part due to different areas of the body considered socially sensitive.
 Another study investigating the social acceptability of on-body projected interfaces found similar results, with both studies labelling areas around the waist, groin, and upper body (for women) to be least acceptable while areas around the forearm and wrist to be most acceptable.

 Public installations

 Public Installations, such as interactive public displays, allow access to information and displays interactive media in public settings such as museums, galleries, and theaters.
 While touch screens are a frequent form of input for public displays, gesture interfaces provide additional benefits such as improved hygiene, interaction from a distance, and improved discoverability, and may favor performative interaction.
 An important consideration for gestural interaction with public displays is the high probability or expectation of a spectator audience.

-"Gorilla arm"
+Fatigue

-"Gorilla arm" was a side-effect of vertically oriented touch-screen or light-pen use.
+Arm fatigue was a side-effect of vertically oriented touch-screen or light-pen use.
 In periods of prolonged use, users' arms began to feel fatigued and/or discomfort.
 This effect contributed to the decline of touch-screen input despite its initial popularity in the 1980s.

-In order to measure arm fatigue and the gorilla arm side effect, researchers developed a technique called Consumed Endurance.
+In order to measure arm fatigue side effect, researchers developed a technique called Consumed Endurance.